cloudsan/Notes/Map.md

+#Some tools for map visualizations

-map to visualize shp/topo/geojson, can also simplify data http://mapshaper.org/
+##map to visualize shp/topo/geojson, can also simplify data
+http://mapshaper.org/

-To merge files,
+##To merge files

 ogr2ogr -f ‘ESRI Shapefile’ merge.shp filename1.shp
 Then merge the following files by using: